Sleep Apnea Signs In Your Baby Or Child

 - Turn blue

-breathing is also normal for young babies who do not
+breathing briefly is also normal for young babies who are not affected.

-Babies under 6 months old who do not have sleep apnea often
+Babies under 6 months old who do not have it, often

 breathing for short periods of up to 15 (!) seconds.
 To